cscart/docs/en/compatibility/index.rst

 PHP Version Compatibility
 ---------------------------

     Part of our add-ons are compatible with php 5.6, the other part requires php 7.
-Our products are not compatible with php 8 yet.
     The more detailed information is presented on the product pages on marketplaces and documentation.

 -------------------------------------------------------------------